haproxy/haproxy/doc/lua-api/index.rst

   :param class_concat concat: A :ref:`concat_class` which contains the currently
     builded string.
-  :param string string: A new string to concatenate to the current builded
+  :param string string: A new string to concatenate to the current built
     string.

 .. js:function:: Concat.dump(concat)

-  This function returns the concanated string.
+  This function returns the concatenated string.

   :param class_concat concat: A :ref:`concat_class` which contains the currently
     builded string.